How the Inflation Reduction Act helps you and your community go solar

 For prospective solar owners, the most important piece is the extension of the 30% federal tax credit for residential solar.
 Beyond that, the bill contains many provisions that will help you and your community go solar and take control of where your energy comes from.

-The IRA will result in substantial energy savings, economic and health benefits for American families and businesses.
+The IRA will result in substantial energy savings and economic and health benefits for American families and businesses.

 According to White House projections, it will: